rsend/USB-3.0-Nanohub/README.md

 # USB-3.0-Nanohub

 UPDATE September 2026: BOM added with manufacturer parts that can be purchased currently, in stock at Digikey.
-Check the comments in the BOM for details.
+Check the comments in the file for details.

 Fixed version of Muxtronic's USB 3.0 Nanohub